-Good practices are the recommended working procedures and methodologies employed, in order to comply with health regulation bodies and guidelines and to achieve a safe, effective, accurate, reliable, consistent and pure-drug substance, drug-product or medical device.
+Good practices are the recommended working procedures and methodologies employed, in order to comply with health regulatory bodies and guidelines and to achieve a safe, effective, accurate, reliable, consistent and pure-drug substance, drug-product or medical device.

 The main aspects of GxP are:

-Documentation is a critical tool to be used as part of the GxP implementation and compliance process.
+Documentation is a critical tool to be used as part of GxP implementation and compliance process.
 GxPs are a collection of guidelines intended to produce and supply medicinal products or services in compliance with regulations and common industry practices in regulated industries such as drugs, food, and medical.
-These industries are obligated to have safe products that constantly meet defined quality criteria which should be implemented in a strict and controlled way, including R&D, manufacturing processes, quality control, storage and distribution.
+These industries are obligated to have safe products that constantly meet defined quality criteria which should be implemented in a strict and controlled way, including R&D, manufacturing processes, quality control, storage, and distribution.
 Medicinal products and medical devices pose a great risk to human health, and as such should be subjected to regulatory requirements and responsibility.
 It is essential during such a process for quality standards to be managed, implemented, trained and followed and continuous improvement over time is mandatory.
 The International Organization for Standardization (ISO), International Standard 13485: 2015 defines the term “quality” as a “set of characteristics that a product or service must have to satisfy the needs and expectations of a customer.”